vuw-scps/python-physics/docs/phys221/Single_exp.md

 ## Plotting the data

-It's quite tricky to see what's really going on here, so let's plot it out to get a better idea.
+It's quite tricky to see what's really going on here, so let's plot it to get a better idea.

 ```python